The Economic Confidence Model & Global Financial Interconnectivity

 Benner’s Cycle predicts the ups and downs of the stock market based on a repetitive cycle that lasts 18/16/20 years.
 Overall, the model seems reliable at the beginning of each market cycle, and completely unreliable at the end.
 As concerns market tops and mid-cycle tops, the model proved sometimes accurate, and sometimes not.

-» https://tradingcenter.org/index.php/trade/equities/362-benner-cycle
+🔗 More: » https://tradingcenter.org/index.php/trade/equities/362-benner-cycle

 The Kondratieff Long Wave Theory

 The economist Nikolai D. Kondratieff introduced the long-wave theory during the early Russian Communist era.
 Kondratieff identified a pattern within the prices of agricultural products and copper.
-He claimed that the prices of these commodities follow a long-term wave which is the result of technological innovation.
+He claimed that the prices of these commodities follow a long-term wave, which is the result of technological innovation.
 This concept was initially introduced in his 1925 book ‘The Major Economic Cycles’.
 It is estimated that these long waves last 40 to 60 years.

 Chart: Kondratieff Cycles by Allianz Global Investors (source)